GodisE/Project-1-game/README.md

     resetButton.addEventListener = ("click" => {
         alert("Starting game...")
     })
-//make a render function and call it at the end of code
+> make a render function and call it at the end of code
-//call render() after the
-//eventListener to update the state of the DOM
+> call render() after the eventListener to update the state of the DOM
     const render = () => {

     }